Teyras/MT/text/chapters/110_analysis.md

 results.
 With this data, we will have a better insight into the causes of potential unstable measurements.

-The exact measured events are:
+The exact counted events are:

-- `L1-dcache-loads`
+- `L1-dcache-loads` -- loads from the L1 data cache
-- `L1-dcache-misses`
+- `L1-dcache-misses` -- unsuccessful loads from the L1 data cache
-- `LLC-stores`
-- `LLC-store-misses`
+- `LLC-stores` -- stores to the last level cache (shared by all cores)
+- `LLC-store-misses` -- memory stores that resulted into a write to the memory (instead of just altering the cache)
-- `LLC-loads`
+- `LLC-loads` -- loads from the last level cache
-- `LLC-load-misses`
+- `LLC-load-misses` -- unsuccessful loads from the last level cache that led to a memory load
-- `page-faults`
+- `page-faults` -- memory loads that led to a page walk

-TODO describe the events

-TODO disk latency would be interesting to observe, but perf events are either uninteresting or undocumented.
-There are things like iotop.
+For some workloads, it might be interesting to observe disk-related metrics such as latency.
+However, the computational workloads we measure are not likely to be influenced by such factors.
+Also, this kind of events does not seem to be supported by perf to our best knowledge.

 ## Hardware and OS Configuration \label{hw-and-os}